-In this long term iPhone SE review, HiBeezle shares some of his thoughts about the value of the iPhone SE for prospective buyers in 2017.
+In this long term iPhone SE review, IB Sam-Epelle shares some of his thoughts about the value of the iPhone SE for prospective buyers a year after its release.

 Long term iPhone SE Review: The iPhone SE’s place in Apple’s arsenal

 The iPhone SE is cosmetically similar to the 5s, but that’s where the similarity ends.
 Packing the hardware improvements of the iPhone 6s – besides the extra 0.7 inches (1.78 centimetres) of screen with 3D touch implementation – the SE is a more competent phone than the 5s.
 Being that I never got to publish my experience with the 5s, I’ll endeavour to use it as a benchmark for evaluating how competent the SE really is.

 Apple didn’t only have existing iOS customer’s expectations to meet with the SE; the device was also envisioned as a means for Apple to better position in emerging markets – a tricky proposition if these markets generally show traits that can be found in the Nigerian smartphone market.
 So, if one is considering trying iOS for the first time, is the SE an ideal choice?
 Is the SE really a genuine strategy or Apple’s way of unloading unused leftover parts from the 5’s production to unsuspecting consumers?